jedimt/ansible-role-network_setup/README.md

     # DNS search domain
     domain: tme.nebulon.com

 Additionally, there are another set of variables that are defined in host_vars files for each host.
-This is done to accomidate dissimilar hosts which may have differing interface names.
-This assumes there are two interfaces, only one of which is used.

-    # Host management network interface name
-    data_int: ens3f0np0
+This is done to provide per-host network information.
+Alternatively, the mgt_net and gateway4 variables could be dynamically generated from hostvars, assuming DHCP reservations apply the correct IP configuration to the host and we are just codifying that information in static assigments.

     # Management network address in CIDR format
     mgt_net: 10.100.25.46/22